EricFangzhaoWu/CMSC/README.md

 #Citation

-If you use this package and like it, welcome to cite this manuscript:
+If you use this package and like it, welcome to cite our manuscript:

 [1] Fangzhao Wu, Zhigang Yuan, and Yongfeng Huang.
 Collaboratively Training Sentiment Classifiers for Multiple Domains.
 IEEE Transactions on Knowledge and Data Engineering, under review.